kenergy/MunkiFace/README.md

 * Opera 9+

-...though it should be noted that development is largely done in Safari and Google Chrome at the moment.
+...though it should be noted that development is largely done in Safari and Google Chrome at the moment with Chrome out performing Safari.
+The Cappuccino group has a few bugs filed with Apple that will hopefully be addressed in Mountain Lion.
+The Safari bugs are largely related to resizing the browser window while a Cappuccino app is loaded and visible.

 # What's MunkiFace? #